Table of Contents

 • 1.
 Neck Wallet

-Keep your valuables organized and secure in a handy neck wallet which you can wear under your clothes.
+Keep your valuables organized and secure in a handy neck wallet that you can wear under your clothes.
 Large enough to carry your phone, wallet, and passport, a neck wallet is an invaluable item to bring with you to Cabo.
-Pickpocketing and petty theft is always a risk when traveling to any touristy destination, so this item will ensure your belongings remain protected.
+Pickpocketing and petty theft are always a risk when traveling to any touristy destination, so this item will ensure your belongings remain protected.

 View on Amazon.com ➜